Questions and Answers

 Please consult the list below for answers to frequently asked questions and let us know if you have a question that is not currently listed.

 Some versions of the SensusAccess web form have two options for converting PDF and image-type documents into tagged PDF: “pdf – Tagged PDF (text over image)” and “pdf – Tagged PDF (image over text)”, both in the drop-down menu in the accessibility conversion options section.

 Selecting the first option will cause PDF and image-type documents to be OCR processed and returned with the recognized text in a layer on top of the original image.
-Selecting the second option will cause PDF and image-type documents to be OCR processed and returned with the original image in a layer on top of the recognized text.
+Selecting the second option will cause PDF and image-type documents to be OCR processed and returned with the original image in a layer on top of the recognised text.
 The quality of the text recognition is identical in the two options.

 The web form does not work when using Google Chrome or after upgrading Google Chrome.
 How do I solve this?

 Several things may have gone wrong.
 The most likely is that you made a typo when you entered your email address.
 In that case, please resubmit your document and make sure that you type your email correct.
 The second most likely cause of lack of response is that the return mail from SensusAccess got caught in a spam filter on its way to you.
 If you cannot find the file in your own junk-mail folder, you may want to contact your IT department to make sure that the sensusaccess.com and robobraille.org domains are both whitelisted.

 The turn-around time ranges between a few minutes to a few hours depending on the size and type of your source document and the requested conversion.
 Smaller documents are processed within minutes.
 Large documents – for example textbooks in image-only PDF – may take several hours to convert into a Microsoft Word document or an MP3 audio file.